Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/join/join.md

 {{% /callout %}}

 {{% callout note %}}
 We get a lot of emails inquiring about our lab.
 Unfortunately, there is not enough time to respond to everyone.
 Those that are selected for interview will be contacted.
+All undergraduate research applications are assessed in January for September start dates.
+All graduate applications are assessed in March-April for September start dates.
 {{% /callout %}}

 ## **Undergraduate Students**

 We are open to undergraduates interested in third year research courses, fourth year thesis, or coop.
 We only take 15 credit fourth year thesis students.
 To apply, please fill out the following form.
 Only those selected for interview will be contacted.
+Applications will be assessed in January for September start dates.

 [Undergraduate Research Application Form - Wilson Pregnancy Lab](https://forms.gle/hUAoCccAJUNbPTfp9)